 But there’s a bigger picture with some resolutions; some that don’t need a singular event to get the ball rolling.
-One that should be up there is both healthier on your vehicle, the environment and eventually, your wallet: Fuel conservation for the long haul.
+One that should be up there is both healthier on your vehicle, the environment and eventually, your wallet: fuel conservation for the long haul.

 And most of us try our best to limit the amount of times we visit the gas pump.
 But as our busy daily routines take center stage, sometimes we forget the little things that cast a greater foundation for fuel conservation.

 So that’s where I direct you to the following resolutions.
 And they go well beyond a rehash of some of the familiar fuel conservation tips you may or may not have read before.

-I Will Drive More Safely And Conservatively
+I Will Drive Safer And Conservatively

 I Will Keep Up With Routine Maintenance

 Things like going 1K miles over your recommended oil change barrier.
 Or driving with bad alignment.
 Or ignoring the loud sounds from your worn-down muffler and exhaust every time your car accelerates up a level.

 There are so many working parts going on with your vehicle.
 And just because you have a EV or hybrid vehicle, that doesn’t mean you can ignore some of the same issues that conventional vehicles because a lot of the same dependencies are there.